wavefancy/WallaceBroad/python/LDPred.CHRbyCHR/README.md

 The LD reference panel is in plink bed/fam/bim format, the input summary statistics format please refer LDpred instruction.
 Please make sure the snp id is consistent between LD reference panel with the summary statistics.

 ```
-# parallel is GUN parallel program.
+# parallel is GUN parallel program [https://www.gnu.org/software/parallel/].
-# wecho is a my python script in this repository, which depends on docopt,
+# wecho is a my python script in this repository, which depends on docopt for parse args,
 # just reformat the command line, skip comments and generate a single line.
 # You can use bash for-loop to replace my style here.